 An internet IP address is identified by a domain name.
 15 or so IP addresses are represented by the domain name Yahoo.com.
 Web pages are identified by their domain names.
 For instance, the domain name gohome.com appears in the URL http://www.theuniquearea.com/index.html.

-You register a domain name by registering with a domain name services registrar.
-The domain name industry is regulated and overseen by ICANN, which is an organization responsible for providing standards and procedures for certifying companies as domain name registrars.
+A domain name is registered by registering with a registrar of domain name services.
+The domain name industry is governed and supervised by ICANN, an agency in charge of developing criteria and guidelines for designating organizations as domain name registrars.

 Do You Really Need a Domain Name?

-Many domain registrar services have competent online tools to help you get your domain name and hosting site up and running.
+Many domain registrar firms offer reliable online tools to assist you in setting up your domain name and hosting website.

 If you want to buy a domain & hosting at a cheap rate here is the link below